 - 5 tablespoons water

-In a large mixing bowl, using a stand mixer, cream together the butter and sugar until smooth and fluffy.
+- In a large mixing bowl, using a stand mixer, cream together the butter and sugar until smooth and fluffy.

-Beat in the eggs, vanilla, and almond extract.
+- Beat in the eggs, vanilla, and almond extract.
 Stir in the flour, baking powder, and salt.
 Mix until combined thoroughly.
 Scrape the sides and bottom of the bowl with a rubber spatula occasionally.

-Bake for 8 minutes or until lightly golden brown.
+- Bake for 12-14 minutes or until lightly golden brown.
 Cool completely before decorating.

-In a large mixing bowl of a stand mixer, beat all ingredients at medium speed until icing forms peaks and loses its sheen, 7-10 minutes.
+- In a large mixing bowl of a stand mixer, beat all ingredients at medium speed until icing forms peaks and loses its sheen, 7-10 minutes.

-If peaks are not forming, increase the mixer speed and continue to beat.
+- If peaks are not forming, increase the mixer speed and continue to beat.
 To prevent drying, cover the bowl with a damp cloth while working with icing.